-If instructed to return, you will receive an email outlining the required steps to complete to return to campus.
+Before returning to campus, you will receive an email outlining the required steps.

-- 1. Complete a Confidential Health Information Form. - A completed form is required before going to campus on the first day. - Questionnaire is not required again unless there is a change in your health as outlined herein. - Shortly after returning to campus, mandatory online training modules will be assigned to you.
-Please check your Briar Cliff email and complete as soon as possible upon returning to campus. - 3.
-Enroll or update your emergency alert information. - 4.
+- 1. Complete a Confidential Health Information Form. - A completed form is required before arriving on campus the first day. - Questionnaire is not required again unless there is a change in your health as outlined herein. - 2.
+Shortly after returning to campus, online training modules may be assigned to you.
+Please check your Briar Cliff email as soon as possible upon returning to campus.
+Upon notification, please complete the training modules as soon as possible. - 3.
+Enroll in or update your emergency alert information. - 4.
 Review and update your information in Charger Stable. - 5.
-Make or purchase a face mask, if possible.
+Make or purchase a washable, reusable face mask, if possible.